Augusta Workers Comp Lawyer

-Employees who are covered by workers' compensation benefits can receive payments for their medical expenses and lost wages if they sustain an injury or illness through the course of employment.
+A seasoned workers comp lawyer can help Augusta employees who are covered by workers’ compensation benefits receive fair payments for their medical expenses and lost wages if they sustain an injury or illness through the course of employment (On the job injury).
 Each type of injury carries its own set recovery value, depending on the severity of the injury or illness.
 A workers comp attorney in Augusta, GA can answer any questions you may have about the specifics of your injury and the value of your claim.

 In workers’ compensation claims, fault has no bearing on whether or not you can receive benefits.
 As long as the injury occurred in the course of employment, you can still receive benefits.
 Few exceptions exist, such as when the injury was intentional or if you were injured while intoxicated or breaking the law.
 A simple mistake, however, even if it’s your fault, will not keep you from receiving your workers’ compensation benefits and wage reimbursement.